pachyderm/docs/content/latest/deploy-manage/deploy/quickstart.md

     Once all the pods are up, you should see a pod for `pachd` running (alongside etcd, pg-bouncer or postgres, console, depending on your installation).
-    If you are curious about the architecture of Pachyderm, take a look at our [high-level architecture diagram](../../).
+    If you are curious about the architecture of MLDM, take a look at our [high-level architecture diagram](../../).

     **System Response:**